 Since the shares of Series A Preferred Stock have no stated maturity date, investors seeking liquidity will be limited to selling their shares in the secondary market.
 An established trading market for shares of the Series A Preferred Stock has only recently developed and it may not last, in which case the trading price of the shares of Series A Preferred Stock could be adversely affected and your ability to transfer your shares of Series A Preferred Stock will be limited.
-We have been advised by the underwriters that they currently make a market in the Series A Preferred Stock and intend to continue to make a market in the Series A Preferred Stock, but they are not obligated to do so and may discontinue market-making at any time without notice.
+We have been advised by the underwriters that they currently make a market in the Series A Preferred Stock, but they are not obligated to do so and may discontinue market-making at any time without notice.